jkroso/when/Readme.md

 # when

-  access a value which might be hidden behind a promise proxy object
+  access a value which might be hidden behind a promise proxy

 ## Getting Started